-Humorous, well written and very relevant, Mystic Pop Up Bar is undoubtedly one of the best dramas of the year.
+Humorous, well written, and very relevant, Mystic Pop Up Bar is undoubtedly one of the year’s best dramas.

-In 2001 Charles Ingram shocked the world when he won £1 million in ITV’s hitgame show, Who Wants to Be a Millionaire.
-Given the question marks placed around the validity of his victory, and a plethora of scandals in the months that followed, Quizlet is a faithful adaptation of the cataloguing of what happened during this period, with three parts that play the role of beginning, middle and end of this story.
+In 2001 Charles Ingram shocked the world when he won £1 million in ITV’s hit game show, Who Wants to Be a Millionaire.
+Given the question marks placed around the validity of his victory and a plethora of scandals in the months that followed, Quizlet is a faithful adaptation of the cataloging of what happened during this period, with three parts that play the role of the beginning, middle and end of this story.

-Was Charles Ingram really innocent here or did he use the coughing technique to his advantage?
-I think it’s a question of a million pounds and the question is whether we will ever find out the truth.
-Still, the quiz is worth watching and is one of the best mini-series ITV has published in some time.
+Was Charles Ingram really innocent here, or did he use the coughing technique to his advantage?
+I think it’s a question of a million pounds, and the question is whether we will ever find out the truth.
+Still, the quiz is worth watching and is one of the best mini-series ITV has published.

-Imagine an adult version of Zootopia, with an undercurrent of sex, violence and murder.
-This is a perfect illustration of the fact that Netflix has the latest anime offer Beastars.
+Imagine an adult version of Zootopia, with an undercurrent of sex, violence, and murder.
+This is a perfect illustration that Netflix has the latest anime offer, Beastars.
 Divided into 12 hand-drawn animated episodes, Beasts is a well-written, surprisingly thoughtful series that addresses issues of sexism and racism in a seemingly organic way and uses the animal-dwelling world to represent a clear separation between carnivores and herbivores.
 However, all this is slowed down by the murder and a thick dose of Odunin intertwined with these social issues.

-Much of the action in this first season takes place at Cherryton Academy, a fictional school that is shaken to its foundations when a Shadow Predator kills a llama named Tem.
-As the fighting intensifies and the battle lines are drawn between the two parties, a soft wolf named Legosi is at the centre of the conflict.
+Much of the action in this first season occurs at Cherryton Academy, a fictional school that is shaken to its foundations when a Shadow Predator kills a llama named Tem.
+As the fighting intensifies and the battle lines are drawn between the two parties, a soft wolf named Legosi is at the center of the conflict.

-All this leads to several climatic episodes in which Haru’s life is at stake and secrets are revealed.
+All this leads to several climatic episodes where Haru’s life is at stake and secrets are revealed.